 Those who can least afford it actually pay more.

 Consumer advocates argue that beyond being unfair, it is also discriminatory.
 Credit scoring singles out minority and low-income consumers for higher prices.

 The effect of credit scores on insurance

 The industry likes to point to evidence from Arkansas State Insurance Department.
-The data shows that credit scores are responsible for decreasing insurance rates on the majority of policies (54.5%) and increasing rates on just 19.8%.
+The data shows that credit scores are responsible for decreasing insurance rates on the majority of policies (54.5 percent) and increasing rates on just 19.8 percent.
 The remainder of policies aren’t affected by credit one way or the other.